ajohnson1/ajohnson1.github.io/bobsonly.md

 For example, sometimes I took one peal, bobbed all the Q-sets to get an odd number of round blocks, and kept the paired B-blocks as fixed because paired B-blocks are useful as there are a 6 ways each pair can be expressed, which helps linking everything together, and also if they were variable a search could come up with any of those 6 forms which wouldn't be significantly different, but would just flood the results.

 I then took the remaining sixes and searched to see how many sets of round blocks I could obtain.
 I might also impose other limits like the total number of bobs (because otherwise the search might just turn up 84 B-blocks), and number of complete B-blocks, and also that any Q-sets should be bobbed (to restrict equivalent solutions).
-My searches couldn't easily filter results of odd numbers of round blocks vs. even numbers so I had to do that once I had say 1000 results.
+My searches couldn't easily filter results of odd numbers of round blocks vs even numbers so I had to do that once I had say 1000 results.
 If I got less than 1000 when the search terminated then I knew I had found all the blocks subject to the conditions.
 I could then try to link the blocks into a peal, but there would be a free choice of 6 for each of the paired B-blocks.
 Sometimes if I wanted to reduce the number of bobs I would choose the instances of the paired B-blocks to maximise the number of available Q-sets and then try to link the blocks without changing the types of the B-blocks.
 I could also try other restrictions such as not allowing 7 bobs in a row, and finding 8 plains in a row.

 The number of bobs now ranges from 438 to 456 (existing 10-part peals) and 528 to 711 (one-part peals).
 With 84 B-blocks there are 840 bobs, so 123 omits on Q-sets could link those to 2 blocks with 717 blocks.
 An upper limit on the number of bobs therefore seems to be 714, but that would require a 2 blocks to 1 link with 3 omits, or a 4 blocks to 1 with 6 omits etc. which seems unlikely, so perhaps 711 bobs is the limit.